YuzhongHuangCS/basil-ts/docs/list-of-models.md

 The M4 benchmark composite model is a simple average of forecasts from three models, all with the de-seasoned data correction: simple exponential smoothing (ETS(A,N,N)), Holt's linear trend method (ETS(A,A,N)), and exponential smoothing with a damped trend (ETS(A,Ad,N)).

 The de-seasoning works by testing data for strong enough seasonality, and in such cases, the seasonal component is removed through classical time series decomposition before models are estimated, and then re-added to the resulting forecasts.

+### M4-Meta

+M4 Meta ensemble model

+Implemented with `M4metalearning::forecast_meta_m4`

+An ensemble model from the M4 competition.

 ### Mean